niketjain2020/OfficeDocs-SkypeForBusiness/Teams/communicate-with-users-from-other-organizations.md

 <sup>3</sup> Supported for 1:1 chat for Teams Only to Teams Only users from two different organizations. <br>
 <sup>4</sup> By default, external participants can't see the phone numbers of dialed-in participants.
 If you want to maintain the privacy of these phone numbers, select **Tones** for **Entry/exit announcement type** (this prevents the numbers from being read out by Teams).
 To learn more, read [Turn on or off entry and exit announcements for meetings in Microsoft Teams](turn-on-or-off-entry-and-exit-announcements-for-meetings-in-teams.md). <br>
 <sup>5</sup> Allowed by default, but can be turned off by the Teams admin
+<sup>6</sup> If Files sharing on OneDraive and Sharepoint adimis set to "Anyone", read [Turn external sharing on or off in Microsoft Teams](turn-external-sharing-on-or-off.md). <br>

 ## Related topics